Examining Different Research Communities: Authorship Network: Introduction

 Social network analysis has become a popular technique in many fields such as social media networks, web networks, biological networks, academic social networks etc. The network analysis gives a broader picture of connections that has been maintained within a community over a long period of time.
 As academic papers are increasing exponentially, each academic area is segmented and specialized.
 To better understand the scientific community in general, it is important to study and model the factors of research communities, the growth and evaluation of a particular research domain.
 Therefore, modeling these factors efficiently is important to better understand the working culture of the scientific community.
 In that case, authorship network is very useful for analysis across different scientific domains.
 We are interested to look at the authorship network of research domains under computer science stream in recent era.
 The pattern and culture are quite a bit different in different research domains under same stream.
 Most of the authorship networks analysis finds communities and structures of sub-communities.

 Many co-authorship networks have been studied to investigate collaboration among users \cite{cunningham1997authorship,egghe2000methods,newman2001scientific}.
 Most of them used databases, for example Aminer, DBLP digital libraries to generate network.
-In these cases, it is difficult to separate publications for particular conferences under same stream.
+DBLP provides comprehensive access to conference proceedings and allows for filtering of publications by conference stream, offering similar functionality to parsing results from Google Scholar.
 Co-authorship network can describe publication rate and scientific productivity \cite{costa2014dynamics,melin2000pragmatism}.
 Previous studies have shown that, there is a strong positive relation between co-authorship network and scientific productivity \cite{leydesdorff2013international,glanzel2004analysing}.
 Researchers from diverse geographical locations \cite{goldfinch2003science,nemeth2005creative} and multi-disciplinary backgrounds collaborate together which positively impacts scientific productivity.
 Social network studies have furthered the understanding of the relationship between co-authorship and productivity.
 Studies assessing the relationship between productivity and the position of authors in the co-author network have found that authors who publish with many different co-authors bridge communication and exhibits higher rates of publication records.

-In this paper, I use data collected from Google Scholar on data mining and software engineering research domain.
+In this paper, we use data collected from Google Scholar on data mining and software engineering research domain.
 Using this dataset, our proposed work will follow the below research contributions: \begin{itemize} \item Investigate pattern of publication over past 20 years for different research domains. \item Identify the most influential authors based on published articles. \item Identify the most frequently affiliated organization appeared within a domain. \item Analyze and compare network features of two distinct research areas.

 \end{itemize}